You can apply for a Tier 5 Temporary Worker - Government Authorised Exchange visa if you:

 How long it will take

-How much you pay for your visa depends on your situation, where you are and how you apply.
+How much you pay for your visa depends on where you are.

 How long you can stay